coolrox95/Melvor-Idle-Combat-Simulator/README.md

 ## Instructions:
 1. Toggle the display of the simulator using the option on the game's sidebar.
 2. Select your gear using the drop down menus, or import it from the game.
+Select Prayers using the prayer menu.
 3. Select simulation options:
  - Max Hits: Controls the maximum number of attempts to hit an enemy before the simulation times out.
  - #Trials: Controls the number of times each enemy is simulated.
 Higher values lead to more accuracy at the expense of longer computation time.
+ - Slayer Task?
+Toggles whether or not to calculate slayer XP as if you were completing a slayer task.
  - Sell Bones: Whether or not to sell bones.
 Used in GP calculations.
  - Sell Loot: Whether or not to sell all loot, a subset of loot or none of it.
    - When subset is selected you may edit which items to sell, by clicking Edit Subset.